Last Updated: February 3, 2022

-You may access, correct or update most of your Registration Information on your own within your Account Settings.
+You may access, correct or update most of your Registration Information on your own within your 23andMe Account Settings.
 You may also review and update your consent to 23andMe Research and Biobanking.
 You may be able to correct Self-Reported Information entered into a survey, form, or feature within your account, such as on the surveys page, by clicking “Edit your answers here.”
 Please note that you may not be able to delete User Content that has been shared with others through the Service and that you may not be able to delete information that has been shared with third parties.

 Individuals located in Designated Countries should review Section 9.e. to understand their rights to access Personal Information.

-As noted in Section 3.h. you may be asked to opt-in to receive product and promotional emails or notifications when creating your 23andMe account depending on where you are located.
-Otherwise, you may view or update your email notification preferences by visiting your Account Settings or by contacting our Privacy Administrator at privacy@23andMe.com.
-You can also click the "unsubscribe" button at the bottom of promotional email communications.
+As noted in Section 3.h. you may be asked to opt-in to receive product and promotional emails or notifications when creating your 23andMe account or when using our Services.
+You may view or update your notification preferences for marketing communications by visiting your 23andMe Account Settings, opting out at the browser or device level, or by contacting our Privacy Administrator at privacy@23andMe.com.
+You can also click the "unsubscribe" button at the bottom of promotional email communications, as applicable.

 You may decide to share your Personal Information with friends and/or family members, doctors or other health care professionals, and/or other individuals outside of our Services, including through third party services such as social networks and third party apps that connect to our website and mobile apps through our application programming interface ("API").
 These third parties may use your Personal Information differently than we do under this Privacy Statement.
 Please make such choices carefully and review the privacy statements of all other third parties involved in the transaction.
 23andMe does not endorse or sponsor any API applications, and does not affirm the accuracy or validity of any interpretations made by third party API applications.